How to Cook Shrimp: 7 Smart Tips

 3. How to Defrost Shrimp

 There are two ways to thaw shrimp safely: 1) Slowly in the fridge for about 24 hours per pound.
 2) Quickly in a colander in the sink under cold running water.
 Never at room temperature.
 Never in warm water.

 4. How to Peel and Clean Shrimp

 Shrimp have a dark threadlike digestive tract (aka vein) running along their curved backs.
 You need to remove this after thawing and before cooking shrimp, otherwise you could get a bit of sandy grit in your meal.
-Here’s how to remove that vein without taking off the flavorful shell:
+Here’s how to remove that vein with or without taking off the flavorful shell:

-Use kitchen scissors to cut through the shell along the back of the shrimp, from the head to the tail, then use the scissors or a small knife to lift out the vein.
-In this short video, you'll see how to devein shrimp:
+If you're going to cook the shrimp in the shell, use kitchen scissors or a small sharp knife to cut through the shell along the back of the shrimp, from the head to the tail, then use the scissors or knife to lift out the vein.
+If you've removed the shell, just cut a slit along the back and remove the vein.
+If some sandy residue remains, you can easily rinse it away in cold running water.

 Cook in the shell whenever possible, especially when you grill.
 The shells add a lot of flavor to the meat, and they protect it from quickly overcooking.
 Besides, sitting around a table peeling and eating shrimp is a party right there.
 But if you do choose to peel the shrimp before cooking, save the shells and freeze them to make seafood stock for chowders and stews.
 Leave the shell on the tail to make a handle if you're serving shrimp with a dip.